IBM/cloud-pak-deployer/docs/src/10-use-deployer/3-run/ibm-cloud.md

 If you want to pull the Cloud Pak images from the entitled registry (i.e. an online install), or if you want to mirror the images to your private registry, you need to download the entitlement key.
 You can skip this step if you're installing from a private registry and all Cloud Pak images have already been downloaded to the private registry.

-- Navigate to https://myibm.ibm.com/products-services/containerlibrary and login with your IBMId credentials
+- Navigate to https://myibm.ibm.com/products-services/containerlibrary and login with your IBMid credentials
 - Select **Get Entitlement Key** and create a new key (or copy your existing key)
 - Copy the key value